Dylan Littlehales

-Dylan Littlehales (born 2 November 1999) is an Australian paracanoeist.
+Dylan Littlehales (born 2 November 1999) is an Australian Para canoeist.
 He competed for Australia at the 2016 Rio Paralympics and 2020 Tokyo Paralympics.

 Personal

 Littlehales was born on 2 November 1999.
 At birth, his right leg had a deficiency with it missing some crucial ligaments and bones.
 He has undergone 20 operations to improve the outcome but still has poor mobility and strength in the right leg.
 He attended Kariong Mountains High School.
 He completed at Bachelor of Psychologival Science at the University of Newcastle.
 He is completing honors at Bond University.
 He lived in Kariong, New South Wales.

+In 2025 he became engaged to Cassandra Su.
+They will be married June 14, 2026.

 Canoeing

 He is classified as KL3 paracanoeist.
 His uncle Mike Druce, Australian slalom coach, introduced him to paracanoeing at the age of fourteen.
 He said: "I picked up the sport at the perfect time, because right after I started a new canoe club started about 20 minutes away from me.
 They had a bunch of boats and paddles, and then I got my own stuff eventually.
 It is difficult to be able to stay in the boat at first, just to sit fine in it can be a pretty physical thing.
 After learning that, it is more of a mental thing and building up physical strength."

 At the 2015 Australian Championships in Sydney, he finished second in the Men's K1 200 LTA and third in the Men's K1 500 and 1000 LTA events.
 As a fifteen year old, he competed at the 2015 ICF Canoe Sprint World Championships, Milan.
 He was the youngest competitor by three years.
 He finished eight in the Men's KL3 200m B Final.

 In 2016, he was the gold medallist at the Australian Championships in Perth, Western Australia and Oceania Championships in the Men's 200 m KL3.
 At the 2016 ICF Paracanoe World Championships in Duisburg, Germany, he finished second in the Men's 200 m KL3 B Final.
 This qualified Australia a 2016 Rio Paralympics quota spot.
 At the Rio Paralympics, at the age of seventeen, he finished sixth in the Men's KL3 semi-final and did not qualify for the final.

 In November 2016, he was awarded Australian Canoeing Junior Canoeist of the Year.